Showing posts with label Rolando Arrojo. Show all posts

 The Ugly:

-Carl Everett was just 1 for 4 with a strikeout.
+Carl Everett was just 1 for 5 with 2 runs scored.

 Final Thoughts: